Rosalía: 2016–2017: Los Ángeles

-2018–2020: El Mal Querer and international recognition
+2018–2020: El mal querer and international recognition

-The recording cycle for Rosalía's second studio album, El Mal Querer, began in early 2017 as her baccalaureate project, graduating from the Catalonia College of Music.
-She personally chose to work alongside Spanish musician El Guincho and spawned its concept alongside friend Ferran Echegaray, who bet on the Romance of Flamenca to follow the album's storyline.
+The recording cycle for Rosalía's second studio album, El mal querer, began in early 2017 as her baccalaureate project, graduating from the Catalonia College of Music.
+She personally chose to work alongside Spanish musician el Guincho and spawned its concept alongside friend Ferran Echegaray, who bet on the Romance of Flamenca to follow the album's storyline.
 Despite having no budget to produce the record as she was an independent artist working on a university project, Rosalía invested a lot of her own money, to the point of "almost going bankrupt".
-The album was almost completely recorded at El Guincho's apartment in Barcelona with a computer, a microphone and a sound table.
+The album was almost completely recorded at el Guincho's apartment in Barcelona with a computer, a microphone and a sound card.
 It would mix traditional flamenco with today's pop and urban music.

 In May 2018, the singer announced the title of her upcoming album in a little homemade YouTube series.
 J Balvin parallelly released his fifth studio album, Vibras, which featured Rosalía on the track "Brillo".
 Later that month, Rosalía released the album's lead single "Malamente".
 The single caught the attention of international personalities such as Kourtney Kardashian and Dua Lipa and numerous music critics, while its Canada-directed music video reached social media virality.
 The song was nominated for five Latin Grammy Awards, out of it won two, for Best Alternative Song and for Best Urban Fusion/Performance.
-The follow-up single, "Pienso en tu Mirá", was released in July.
+The follow-up single, "Pienso en tu mirá", was released in July.
 Its music video received critical acclaim for its aesthetics and poetic symbolism.
 The song was nominated for Best Pop Song at the 2019 Latin Grammy Awards.
-The third single, "Di Mi Nombre", released three days prior to the album, earned Rosalía her first number-one single in Spain.
+The third single, "Di mi nombre", released three days prior to the album, earned Rosalía her first number-one single in Spain.